 Best Budget: Mr. Coffee Carterton Stainless Steel Tea Kettle

 There are many electric kettles on the market, but this one has everything you need in an electric model.
-This 1500-watt stainless steel electric kettle weighs 1 pound and holds a little more than 7 cups.
+This 1500-watt stainless steel electric kettle holds a little more than 7 cups and was able to get water to a boiling point in 2 minutes during our tests.
+Our home tester also found that even when pouring at a high flow rate, there were no boiling water splashes outside of a regular coffee mug.

-What makes this electric kettle so special is that there are six preset heat settings for a variety of teas and a button to keep heated water warm for 30 minutes.
+What makes this electric kettle so special is that there are 6 preset heat settings for a variety of teas and a button to keep heated water warm for 30 minutes.
 What's even better is that this kettle is cordless, eliminating any wires on your countertop.
 Other features include a blue water window, a removable scale filter, and auto shut-off.
 This electric kettle is great for people who want a high-tech option with top-of-the-line features.
+The only point of concern with this was that the body of the kettle got very hot and remained so for almost an hour after use.

 Related: The Best Travel Coffee Mugs

 This sleek gooseneck kettle holds 4 cups of water and is made with food-grade stainless steel.
-The handle is heat-resistant, and its ergonomic design makes it easy to hold.
-The gooseneck spout allows for smoother, more controlled pouring.
+A heat-resistant handle and ergonomic design make it easy to hold, while the spout allows for smoother, more controlled pouring.

 Related: The Best Milk Frothers